This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 The deployment container, or deployer, is used when customers deploy your

-solution from Google Cloud Marketplace.
+product from Google Cloud Marketplace.
 The deployer image

 packages your app's Kubernetes configuration and the